orange-lang/orange/README.md

 At the moment, Orange has no standard library, so you'll need to link against C library functions to do more complicated tasks:

+    # test.or
     extern int32 printf(char *s, ...)

     for (i = 0; i < 10; i++)
         printf("Hello, world %d!\n", i)
     end

+Run JIT with `orange run test.or` or build a native binary with `orange build test.or` and run with `./a.out`.

 # Resources